open-wc/open-wc/packages/codelabs/src/basics/lit-html.md

 ## Introduction

-In this codelab, you will learn the basics of building web components with lit-element and lit-html.
+In this codelab, you will learn the basics of building web components with lit-html and lit-element.

 [lit-html](https://github.com/Polymer/lit-html) is a javascript library for writing HTML templates, and then efficiently render and re-render those templates together with data to create and update DOM.